Medically reviewed by Drugs.com. Last updated on Jan 31, 2022.

 Psoriatic arthritis is a chronic (long-lasting) disease in which a person with psoriasis develops the symptoms and signs of arthritis, including joint pain, stiffness and swelling.
 Psoriasis is a common, inherited skin condition that causes grayish-white scaling over a pink or dull-red skin rash.

-Approximately 5% to 10% of the 3 million people who have psoriasis develop psoriatic arthritis.
+Up to 30% of people with psoriasis develop psoriatic arthritis.
 Psoriatic arthritis affects men and women equally and usually begins between ages 30 and 50.
 However, the disease can also occur in children.
 Most people have mild symptoms, but in some cases, the symptoms can be quite severe.